brandonpilane/COMP211-lab2/README.md

 ### `q5.c`

-Create a program that repeatedly displays a menu (1.
+Question: Create a program that repeatedly displays a menu (1.
 Add numbers, 2.
 Find average, 3.Exit).
 Use a while loop + switch to process the user’s choice until they choose to exit